Want a Catron Courier Subscription?

 Pay promptly and receive a generous discount!

 c) Unless an advertiser pays for premium ad placement, they shall have no control over where their ad will appear in the paper.
+Ask for our current premium placement pricing.

 d) We have a strict limit to how many color ads we an print in each issue.
 Color ads are available on a first-come first-served basis.
 Please consider a contract to assure that your ad can run in color each month.